Canon & Draw Brewing celebrates grand opening in the Fan

 Canon & Draw or C/D will be open six days a week and have over 10 taps for smaller batch, experimental varieties.
 Cooper will use a seven-barrel brewing system, and seven-barrel fermenters.

-Some of the beers available on opening day will be DIPA, Hefeweizen, barley wine, and the River City Tap Water, their take on a merging of the American Lager.
+Some of the beers available on opening day will be DIPA, saison, gose, stout, Hefeweizen, barley wine, and the River City Tap Water, their take on a merging of the American Lager.

 Collectible grand opening, enamel pins will be given away to the first 100 customers, starting at noon.